mccoyspace/loadandparse/README.md

 count the total number of shapes and points

-It writes the modified g-code out to a file.
+write the modified g-code out to a new file